Priority: - Prevent

 - Its milky substance from the stems and flowers is toxic to humans and livestock.

 - Reduces likestock forage availability.

-- This plant uptake available water and nutrients.
+- This plant uptakes any available water and nutrients.

 - Degrades wildlife habitat.

 - It will out-compete native species.

 - Due to its large taproot this plant should be dug out for removal.
 Ensure that as much as the roots are removed.

 - Refrain from mowing this plant as this will trigger more daughter plants to offshoot.

 - When conducting control methods wear gloves or long sleeves to minimize skin exposure.